What to Know About Tuition & Fees

 For nationwide, regional and statewide comparisons, view the following table to see how California University of Management and Sciences measures up to other schools.

 How Much Will Tuition & Fees Be for California University of Management and Sciences?

-In the 2017 - 2018 school year, regular undergrads at California University of Management and Sciences were charged $9,570, prior to corrections for financial need. $9,360 was the cost of tuition.
+In the 2018 - 2019 school year, regular undergrads at California University of Management and Sciences were charged $9,570, prior to corrections for financial need. $9,360 was the cost of tuition.
 The remaining $210 represents additional fees.
 Find out more about the net price.

 As opposed to public colleges, California University of Management and Sciences does not offer a tuition discount to residents of the state.

 Fees and tuition prices quoted on this page do not include room and board, which will increase your costs.
 However, many students wind up having to pay under full tuition because they get financial aid as well as other discounts.

 View the following table to see 2018 - 2019 academic year costs.

 View California University of Management and Sciences cost per credit hour here.

 Are Tuition and Fees Going Up or Down?